eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 - may hold references to other objects,
 - may define initialization logic and initialization parameters, and
-- except in the case of an `abstract` class, may be instantiated.
+- except in the case of an `abstract` or `formal` class, may be instantiated.

 A class may inherit another class, but classes are restricted to a _single inheritance_ model.
 That is, a class inherits exactly _one_